 2023-2024 Pilot Research Grants Form/Document

 - Download the Pilot Research Grants: Call for Letters of Interest (PDF) and submit it to CHPR@mail.nur.utexas.edu by September 21, 2023, 12 noon.

 - Letter of Interest Deadline: September 21, 2023, by 12 noon

-- Selected Semi-Finalist: Within 2 weeks, selected semi-finalist will be invited to submit a full proposal: October 4, 2021
+- Selected Semi-Finalist: Within 2 weeks, selected semi-finalist will be invited to submit a full proposal.

 - Submission of Complete Grant Proposal Deadline: November 15, 2023, by 12 noon

-- Must have IRB approval for funding to be released.
+- IRB Approval: Must have IRB approval for funding to be released.

-Principal Investigator: Must be a full-time doctoral prepared faculty or research scientist who meet the University’s criteria for independently serving as a principal investigator on sponsored projects.
+Principal Investigator: Must be a full-time doctoral-prepared faculty or research scientist who meet the University’s criteria for independently serving as a principal investigator on sponsored projects.
 Priority will be given to new researchers and limited to projects that can be completed within one calendar year.
 Interdisciplinary collaboration is expected on the research team.
-Established investigators who are moving in a distinctly new direction may also apply and will be considered for funding – as funds allow.
+Established investigators who are moving in a distinctly new research direction may also apply and will be considered for funding – as funds allow.